AresiusXP/terraform-provider-meaningful/README.md

+> NOTE: This provider was developed for a specific internal API in 2017.
+This is deprecated because of changes in the API endpoints, and Terraform version being too old.
+However, it will provide examples on how to implement API calls with a custom Terraform Provider.

 #Meaningful provider for Terraform
 Terraform provider to get a name for Azure components following the CT standard.
 Provider queries Meaningful API and outputs result as string to be used.